ZhymabekRoman/proot-static/README.md

 A static compiled version of proot from Termux.
 Only armhf binary files, but also works on arm64

 ## Usage example
-0) proot-static can be used to run 32 bit proot systems on 64 bit environments without installing 32 bit packages, and switching environment (for example, to run box86/box64).
-1) also proot-static does not require any dependency on the system, accordingly can be started without any dependencies (talloc and etc) (Only in Android, of course).
+proot-static can be used to run 32 bit proot systems on 64 bit environments without installing 32 bit packages, and switching environment (for example, to run box86/box64).
+Also proot-static does not require any dependency on the system, accordingly can be started without any dependencies (talloc and etc) (only in Android, of course).

 ## Usage
 ```